 P/E ratio = Share price / Earnings per share (EPS)

-The current stock price is easy to find, but the earnings per share (EPS) figure is found using the formula below:
+The earnings per share (EPS) number can be found using the formula below:

 Earnings per share (EPS) = (Net income - Preferred dividends) / Weighted average of common shares outstanding

 P/E ratios (and other multiples) also offer several ways to look at the same multiple.
 Different method of examining the P/E ratio are shown below: